Basic Guide: How to Do Quality Control in China?

 After production is complete, perform thorough pre-shipment inspections to verify that finished goods meet the required quality standards.
 This includes visual checks, functional tests, packaging inspections, and quantity verification.

-7. Implement random sampling:
+7. Implement Random Sampling:

 Use statistical sampling techniques to select random samples for inspection, ensuring an unbiased representation of overall product quality.